 Cellulo robots are swarm robots, each of them very simple and affordable, that reside on large paper sheets that contain the learning activities.
 The various sensors (camera, touch sensors) and interaction modalities (haptic, LEDs) that Cellulo robots are equipped with make them highly versatile.
 Depending on the activity, Cellulo robots can play any role required: the embodiment of a game character, a planet in a solar system, a tool to interact with an activity, a hot air balloon, one part in a fraction, and many other possibilities.

 A key requirement for any learning activity is that the tools involved are easy to interact with.
-For this reason, we are currently exploring various interaction modalities for Cellulo (individually or, more importantly, as a swarm), assessing their usability and effectiveness with respect to the learning goals.
+For this reason, we explored various interaction modalities for Cellulo (individually or, more importantly, as a swarm), assessing their usability and effectiveness with respect to the learning goals.

 - Khodr, S. Kianzad, W. Johal, A. Kothiyal, B. Bruno and P. Dillenbourg, “AlloHaptic: Robot-Mediated Haptic Collaboration for Learning Linear Functions”, 29th IEEE Int.
 Conf. on Robot and Human Interactive Communication (RO-MAN), 2020, pp. 1–8.

 - Khodr, U. Ramage, A. Guneysu Özgür, B. Bruno and P. Dillenbourg, “Being Part of the Swarm: Experiencing Human-Swarm Interaction with VR and Tangible Robots”, ACM Symposium on Spatial User Interaction (SUI), 2020.